KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 ## Part 1

+Tori Feedback:

+- Beginning is interesting

+- Why are planet names being used?
+May need more information.
+Start sooner?

+- Felt like it moved really fast.

+- How does queen fit into any of this?

+_Start with an attack of some kind, after successful attack, Queen Igna gives a service_

 Context Info: The Astran army has been laying siege to Terra Manus for 23 days.
 Queen Igna II has fallen ill and has been unable to direct the army.
 This has caused the siege to come to a stand still.
 The Star Seer has summoned Jem with an important message...

 - Work in the religious aspects of Astra, lay groundwork